Levels of Drunk

 Symptoms of alcohol intoxication are serious and can be life-threatening.
 They include:

-There are several important things to know when it comes to death caused by high BAC levels.
+There are several essential things to know regarding death caused by high BAC levels.
 These include:

 Binge drinking dramatically increases BAC and the risk of death.